-- 2. In an effort to ensure that it will meet its contribution goals, the Company has corresponded with representatives from the Crohn's and Colitis Foundation (the "C&CF"), servicing individuals across Massachusetts, including Brockton, Abington, and Wareham.
-Please see attached letter from the C&CF confirming its willingness to accept these contributions from the Company. - 3.
-In an effort to ensure that the Company provides opportunities for individuals from the Target Areas and/or Massachusetts residents who have past drug convictions to attend its educational events the Company shall post monthly notices at least two months two (2) months prior to hosting said educational programs or informational sessions in newspapers of general circulation in the Target Areas including but not limited to, the Abington Mariner, Brocton Enterprise, and Taunton Daily Gazette, and these notices will state, among other things, that the Company is specifically looking for Massachusetts residents who are 21 years or older and either (i) live in a Target Area or another area of disproportionate impact as defined by the Commission; or (ii) have past drug convictions to attend these events.
+- 1. In an effort to ensure that the Company has the opportunity to interview, and hire, individuals from the Target Areas or Massachusetts residents who have past drug convictions or certified Economic Empowerment Recipients or Social Equity Program Participants, it shall post monthly notices for at least three (3) months during the hiring process at the municipal offices of the Target Areas and in newspapers of general circulation in the Target Areas, including but not limited to, the Abington Mariner, Wareham Week, Brockton Enterprise, and Taunton Daily Gazette. and these notices will state, among other things, that the Company is specifically looking for employees who are Massachusetts residents who are 21 years or older and either (i) live in a Target Area or another area of disproportionate impact as defined by the Commission; (ii) have past drug convictions or have parents or spouses with past drug convictions; or (iii) are certified Economic Empowerment Recipients or Social Equity Program Participants. - 2.
+In an effort to ensure that the Company provides opportunities for individuals from the Target Areas and/or Massachusetts residents who have past drug convictions to attend its educational events and/or certified Economic Empowerment Recipients or Social Equity Program Participants, the Company shall post weekly notices at least two (2) weeks prior to hosting said educational programs or informational sessions in newspapers of general circulation in the Target Areas including but not limited to, the Abington Mariner, Wareham Week, Brockton Enterprise, and Taunton Daily Gazette, and these notices will state, among other things, that the Company is specifically looking for the following individuals to attend these events; Massachusetts residents who are 21 years or older and either (i) live in a Target Area or another area of disproportionate impact as defined by the Commission; (ii) have past drug convictions or have parents or spouses with past drug convictions; or (iii) are certified Economic Empowerment Recipients or Social Equity Program Participants.

-The Company respectfully submits that it will comply with the advertising, branding, marketing and sponsorship practices as outlined in 935 CMR 500.105(4) with respect to accomplishing the foregoing goals.
+The Company respectfully submits that it will comply with the advertising, branding, marketing and sponsorship practices as outlined in 935 CMR 500.105(4).
 The abovementioned notices will not include any Company advertisements, marketing materials or branding.
-To the extent the Commission deems necessary, notices and event programming materials will be made available to the Commission for review and inspection prior to publishing.
+To the extent the

+Commission deems necessary, notices and event programming materials will be made available to the Commission for review and inspection prior to publishing.

-Annual Review:
+Company Internal Review goals: